Lesterpaintstheworld/terminal-velocity/demande.md

   - **Dependencies**: Ensure consistency with `directives.md` and other project-related documentation.

 ### Target Changes
-- **Files to Modify**:
+- **File to Modify**: `demande.md`
-  - `demande.md`
 - **Nature of Expected Changes**:
-  - Add detailed descriptions of Cipher's economic framework, including principles of decentralization, equitable resource allocation, and innovative governance models.
+  - Add a detailed section on Cipher's economic innovations, emphasizing decentralization, equity in resource allocation, and secure communication protocols.
   - Clarify Cipher’s interactions with other characters (e.g., Nova, Marcus Reynolds) and the impact of these interactions on the overall narrative.
 - **Impact on System State**:
   - Improved clarity and depth of the narrative, enhancing character interactions and overall project coherence.